Kaiser17100/26-Bit-Architecture/README.md

 # 26-bit MIPS Processor
 ## Description
-A Logisim-based project featuring both **Single-Cycle** and **Multi-Cycle** implementations of a custom 26-bit processor based on the MIPS architecture.
+A Logisim-based project featuring both **Single-Cycle** and **Multi-Cycle** implementations of a custom 26-bit processor based on the __MIPS architecture__.
 This project contains the circuit designs and documentation for a custom 26-bit CPU.
-Unlike standard 32-bit MIPS, this project uses a adjusted 26-bit datapath and instruction set architecture (ISA) built entirely in Logisim.
+Unlike standard 32-bit MIPS, this project uses a adjusted 26-bit datapath and instruction set architecture built entirely in Logisim.

 ## Features
 - **Single-Cycle Datapath:** Executes each instruction in one long clock cycle.
 Great for understanding the baseline data flow and combinational control logic.